-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, economic activities.
-That Regulation does not lay down a list of socially sustainable economic activities.

-investments with an environmental objective might be aligned with the Taxonomy or not.
+The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, investments with an environmental objective might be aligned with the Taxonomy or not.

-that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?